sftpgo/docs/docs/tutorials/eventmanager-retention.md

 Rule-level `Name / Group / Role` filters are **ignored** — the policy belongs to the resource, not to its consumers — so you can leave them empty.

-This is also the recommended pattern for storage-wide retention sweeps — a single policy that cleans every file older than a given threshold regardless of which user uploaded it.
+This is also the pattern for storage-wide retention sweeps — a single policy that cleans every file older than a given threshold regardless of which user uploaded it.
 Define a virtual folder pointing at the storage root, set it as the action's source folder, and the check runs once without depending on any user identity.

 #### Selecting the actions